 Proper Food Storage is Required

 It is extremely important that bears and other wildlife be prevented from obtaining and habituating to human food and garbage.
-The park offers bear resistant containers for temporary use by visitors free of charge.
-You can pick one up at the park visitor center in Port Alsworth.
+The park offers bear resistant containers for temporary use by visitors free of charge at the park visitor center in Port Alsworth.
 Various outfitters also have them available for rent in Anchorage for those not traveling through Port Alsworth.
 See the food storage requirements.
 Please ask before you go if you have any questions.

 Basic Bear Safety Tips